CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 #### Implicit Tile Metadata

-When using the [3DTILES_implicit_tiling](../../3DTILES_implicit_tiling) extension tile metadata is stored in binary in each subtree.
-Here is an example subtree JSON:
+When using the [`3DTILES_implicit_tiling` extension](../../3DTILES_implicit_tiling) tile metadata is stored in binary in each subtree.
+Tile metadata only exists for available tiles and is tightly packed by increasing tile index.
+To access individual tile metadata, implementations may create a mapping from tile indices to tile metadata indices.

+Below is an example subtree JSON:

 ```jsonc
 {